openaustralia/newsletter/CONTRIBUTING.md

 Yay!
 Thanks for your interest in contributing to the newsletter :bouquet:

-Submit an issue with anything civic tech related and we'll look at including it in an upcoming issue (no pun intended) of the newsletter.
+Submit an issue with anything civic tech related and we'll look at including it in an upcoming edition of the newsletter.

 We love to hear about: